desktop/desktop/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem and request are.
 Ex.
 I have an issue when [...problem...].
 I'd like [...feature...] so that [...reason...]

 #### Background
-Any related issues or any preceding features that this would depend on. (linked from desktop repository)
+Any related issues or any preceding features that this might depend on.
+Links to other Desktop discussions are appreciated.

 ## Solution
 A clear and concise description of what you want to happen, implementation-wise.
 Add any considered drawbacks.
 If you can, explain how users will be able to use this.